-Each objective had at least two goals associated with it, such as net revenue, patient start rate or pipeline milestones.
-At that time, the Compensation Committee believed that the goals associated with these corporate objectives were challenging but attainable, and that attainment was uncertain.
+Each objective had at least two goals associated with it, such as net revenue, program advancement or pipeline milestones.
+When it set them, the Compensation Committee believed that the goals associated with these corporate objectives were challenging but attainable, and that attainment was uncertain.

-While the specific goals are not disclosed for each objective given their potential commercial sensitivity, the following achievements in 2019 were factors taken into consideration when assessing Company performance:
+While the specific goals are not disclosed for each objective given their potential commercial sensitivity, the following achievements in 2021 were factors taken into consideration when assessing Company performance: